BerndiVader/MythicMobsExtension/README.md

 ### hasmeta condition:

 With this condition you can check any parsed meta.
 In its main purpose its a compare condition.
 Mean its a TargetConditions because it needs 2 entities.
 But by setting the cs tag (compareself) in the condition, you can choose if the target or the caster metas are checked.
 Its also possible to use a list of tags.
 All mob variables that are useable at the moment the skill is executed can be used.
+Use hasmetasimple if you only need ot check a single entry.

+##### `- hasmeta{meta="tag=tagname;value=metavalue;type=BOOLEAN/NUMERIC/STRING";cs=true/false;action=true/false/cast/castinstead}`

-##### `- hasmeta{meta="tag=tagname;value=metavalue;type=BOOLEAN/NUMERIC/STRING";cs=true/false;action=true/false}`
+##### `- hasmetasimple{tag=tagname;value=metavalue;type=BOOLEAN/NUMERIC/STRING;cs=true/false;action=true/false/cast/castinstead}`

 Example: `- hasmeta{meta="tag=lastdamagedentity;value=<target.uuid>;type=STRING";cs=true;action=true}`